 Even if you are selling on a marketplace like Etsy, you’ll need a strategy to enable you to stand out from the competition and appear in the right search results.
 Take a look at our [Etsy SEO] article for how to optimize your listings.

 Offline sales are another story in terms of how you best reach your customers - you’ll need to research the opportunities around craft fairs in your area to see if they are a good fit for your products.
 Developing relationships with local boutiques to develop a consignment strategy for your jewelry is also a great way of getting the sales rolling in.

-Reach new heights with your jewelry business by using Craftybase - the inventory and manufacturing software designed specifically for small makers.
+Reach new heights with your jewelry business by using Craftybase - the only inventory and manufacturing software designed specifically for DTC small makers.

 Join thousands of other jewellers ensuring their pricing, inventory and costs are in control.
 Try us free for 14 days today!